 I feel it is really amazing to see how many cover versions exist of an amazing original song of “Shallow” in a comparably short time.
 Most of them are even quite good.
 I would even rate of them to be competitive with the original.
 Of course, there is also the other side of music quality of covers – but I guess Lady Gaga and Bradley cover may live with it.

-Other Music & Media Postings
+All Music & Media Postings